abhigenie92/nlp_notes/README.md

 ### some differences:
 * The latter course is solely focussed on Deep Learning methods, while the former also discusses traditional NLP methods.
 * The latter course also includes more readings than the former one.
 The former one has hardly any.
-* The former course has hardly any publicly available, moreover it has updated after took the course @columbia.
+* The former course has only some any publicly available lectures, moreover it has been updated after I took the course @columbia.
 I don't have access to new lectures, so I won't annotate them.

 ### similarity
 Both classes include both slides and notes.
 If I find considerable overlap, I will annotate only either slides or notes.